 Every survivor is the expert in their relationship - and we do not try to tell our clients otherwise.
 You will have coping strategies that you have developed during the relationship to minimise the abuse.

 However, there may come a time when the only option for yours and your children's safety is to leave.
 It is essential that you do not tell your abuser of your plans to leave, sometimes abusers will increase their abuse, and even take extreme measures, if they know you are planning to leave.

 The UK government's definition of domestic violence is 'any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to psychological, physical, sexual, financial, emotional.

-Domestic abuse can have a devastating effect on people's lives - we're here to help you to cope and move on, when you're ready.
+Domestic abuse can take place anywhere - not just in the home.
+This can include online abuse or by phone/message.
+It can have a devastating effect on people's lives - we're here to help you to cope and move on, when you're ready.

 Signs of domestic abuse are often overlooked, as abusive behaviour often escalates gradually over time.
 Abusers may be charming and well-liked by most of the people who know them, but at home things are completely different.
 If you think your relationship is abusive, you should look at how the behaviour of your partner or family member makes you feel.
 If you feel intimidated, controlled or unable to speak out, that's abuse.